 Published Date: Jul 19, 2011

-Dr Waqar also presented his theory explaining why countries rich in natural resources perform poorly in growth and development.
-He proposed that by increasing access to education and political participation, countries can avoid a poverty-trap.
+Dr. Wadho also presented his theory explaining why countries rich in natural resources perform poorly in growth and development.
+He proposed that by increasing access to education and political participation, countries could avoid a poverty-trap.

-He expressed that although eliminating corruption through incentives may become prohibitively expensive for countries like Pakistan yet introducing technology and reducing the human interaction in various government departments could be an efficient way of at least reducing the level of corruption.
-He further added that in order to avoid collective action dilemma, we need to change the psychology and mindset of public by introducing initiatives against corruption at school and street levels. -PR
+Although eliminating corruption through incentives may become prohibitively expensive for countries like Pakistan, introducing technology and reducing the human interaction in various government departments could be an efficient way of at least reducing the level of corruption.

 He said that in order to avoid collective action dilemma, we need to change the psychology and mindset of public by introducing initiatives against corruption at school and street level.